gummyworm/monster/README.md

 Example:
 `:db START`

-#### Disassemble :D <start address>, <end address>
-Disassembles the contents of the _virtual_ memory between the given range. e.g. `:D $1001, $1040`.
-Expressions may be used in addtion to literal addresses when defining the disassembly range.

-This could be useful, for example, if your program generates code and you want to view the results.

-The result of the disassembly is opened in a new buffer, where you can edit it as you would any of your handwritten source.

-Example:
-`:D PROC, PEND`

 #### Edit :e <filename>
 Loads the given filename to a new buffer and activates it.

 Example:
 `:e HELLO.S`

-#### Disassemble from File :F <filename>
-Disassembles the contents of the given binary file. e.g. `:F EXAMPLE.PRG`

-The result of the disassembly is opened in a new buffer, where you can edit it as you would any of your handwritten source.

 #### Export .PRG :P <filename>
 Exports the active assembly (F3/F4) to the given file as a .PRG file.
 This means